Baz-devv/bazblog/content/posts/Clean-code.md

 Every function should be followed by those at the next level of abstraction so that we can read the program, descending one level of abstraction at a time.

 #### Use Descriptive Names.
-As already pointed out, meaningful are a godsend in programming.
+As already pointed out, meaningful names are a godsend in programming.

 The smaller and more focused a function is, the easier it is to choose a descriptive name.

 #### Function Arguments.
 The ideal number of arguments for a function is niladic.
 Next comes monadic followed by dyadic.

-Triadic functions should be avoidedwhere possible.
+Triadic functions should be avoided where possible.

 #### Common Monadic Forms.
 There are 2 very common reasons to pass a single argument into a function: